clawpack/doc/doc/googleearth_plotting.rst

   plotdata.kml_publish = "http://math.boisestate.edu/~calhoun/visclaw/GoogleEarth/kmz"

-The KML file that is created then refers to the linked file "Chile_2010.kmz", stored at the above address.
+VisClaw will detect that this `plotdata` attribute has been set and automatically create a KML file that refers to the linked file "Chile_2010.kmz", stored at the above address.
 This KML file (see `Chile_2010.kml`_) can be easily shared or posted on webpages to allow collaborators to view your results via links to your remotely stored KMZ file.
-This KML file is set to automatically load an updated KMZ file every 5 minutes.
+The KML file is set to automatically load an updated KMZ file every 5 minutes.
 You can easily change this setting by editing the KML file.

 By default,  `plotdata.kml_publish` is set to `None`, in which case, no KML file will be created.